XpiritBV/mini-hacks/Using-Cognitive-Services-with-Xamarin/README.md

-# Microsoft Cognitive Services Emotion API with Xamarin apps
+# Using Microsoft Cognitive Services Emotion API with Xamarin apps

 ### The Challenge
 In this challenge, you will use one of the [Microsoft Cognitive Services API's](https://www.microsoft.com/cognitive-services/) to bring intelligence to a Xamarin cross-platform application.